elementh/vuejs-example/README.md

   yarn start
 ```

-+ To see the serverless example, type
++ To see the serverless example, type:

 ```bash
   git checkout serverless-example